puppetlabs/puppet-docs/source/pe/2.5/install_uninstalling.markdown

 `-n`
-: Run in 'noop' mode; show commands that would have been run during installation without running them.
+: Run in 'noop' mode; show commands that would have been run during uninstallation without running them.

 `-y`
 : Don't ask to confirm uninstallation, assuming an answer of yes.